Karin0002/1dv610-L2-module-ts/docs.md

 ### numberOfColorsInTheme

 #### Description:
-A property containing the number of colors in the theme it represents.
+A property containing the number of colors in the theme the object represents.

 #### Type
 Number